 I watched as young brides kissed dirty glass windows, because the lips of the person they loved were on the other side.
 Women exposing themselves to hands that would never caress them, and children crying for a daddy they might never know.
 This was the same struggle seen in the faces of the empty-eyed deputies who slept in the bunkroom because he or she could not face going home to the person they vowed to love forever.
 Or hearing the latest gossip of two married officers caught having sex in the parking lot just outside the HQ.

 This…is the human struggle.

-My point—it wasn't until truly seeing “people” in the light, or rather the darkness of their fallen condition, consumed and blinded by sin and its effects, was I really able to see myself in the proper light.
+My point—it wasn’t until truly seeing “people” in the light, or rather the darkness of their fallen condition, consumed and blinded by sin and its effects, was I really able to see myself in the proper perspective.
 For after all, I too am human and have my part in the human struggle.
 Think about it….Just saying.